NateWr/pkp-docs/schema/index.md

 This usually means an app-level component acts as the conductor of any changes to state on the page.
 Sometimes a state-management library like Vuex is used.
 To get the tabs and forms going, I only needed a very light state-management layer.
 For that reason, I created a Vue component, `SettingsContainer`, that manages forms.
 It simply listens to three update events from forms and updates the data when requested.

-In the future, we will need to explore more wide-ranging solutions to this, alongside issues like how we split code, especially when we look at the workflow.
+In the future, we will need to explore more wide-ranging solutions to this, alongside issues like how we split code -- especially when we look at the workflow.
 These are big discussions that I felt would unnecessarily delay this merge.
 For now, `SettingsContainer` is a lightweight solution that allows all the different parts we need to work alongside each other.

 To get a form onto the page, we pass the form data into a settings component.
 In the example below, we create our form and prepare our template data: